PhilipMbugua/PhilipMbugua/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Eccomerce web application development
+- 🔭 &nbsp; I’m currently learning Eccomerce web application development(Final yer project).
-- 💼 &nbsp; Full stack web developer.
+- 💼 &nbsp; I intend to be a Full stack web developer.
-- 🌱 &nbsp; Enthusiast in ML&AI.
-- ✍️ &nbsp; Watching Youtube tech related channels and trying out latest design trends as hobbies/side hustles.
+- ✍️ &nbsp; Watching Youtube tech related channels.
 - ☕ &nbsp; I belive a perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>